 A case can be made for Stephen's "good evening good evening good evening..." spiel, his "and I use the word <x> quite wrongly", "Oh dear oh dear oh dear oh dear" or a loud cry of "Ohhhhhh!" in response to the buzzer, or Alan guessing the blue whale.

-Phill: [as Stephen] "What one's the odd one out?
+Phill: What kind of a hellish quiz is this? [as Stephen] "What one's the odd one out?
 None of them!
 Baa.
 Baa.
 Baaaa."

 Stephen: Hey.
 Is that me?